Q5: Fake or Real News

 - fact check an article

-Embellish: To embellish is to tell stories that are more interesting or entertaining by adding extra details, especially ones that are not true.
+Embellish: To tell stories that are more interesting or entertaining by adding extra details, especially ones that are not true.

 Paparazzi: Paparazzi are photographers who follow famous people to get images for newspapers, magazines, social media, or other outlets.